groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/CliScripts/Index.rst

 The script should simply implement the :code:`run()` method and perform its logic according to the arguments received on the command line.

-The dispatcher is run using:
+The dispatcher is run by using:

 .. code-block:: shell